 Health and Safety Code section 125290.50, subdivision (f), exempts most working group records from disclosure.
 Nevertheless, subdivision (h) of the regulation requires that confidential disclosure documents would be maintained to ensure that auditors would be able to confirm that working group members have complied with the conflict of interest provisions applicable to them by virtue of these regulations.
 The regulation goes beyond typical provisions of the Political Reform Act and requires the CIRM to notify the Legislature in the unlikely event the rules are violated and requires a review of corrective actions taken by CIRM to ensure compliance in the future.
-This ensures that the Standards Working Group will have the strictest ethical guidelines of any state advisory group otherwise exempt from the Political Reform Act.
+This ensures that the working group will have the strictest ethical guidelines of any state advisory group otherwise exempt from the Political Reform Act.

-SPECIFIC PURPOSE OF REGULATION AND FACTUAL BASIS FOR AMENDMENTS TO REGULATION:
+SPECIFIC PURPOSE OF REGULATION AND FACTUAL BASIS FOR THE REGULATION:

-Because the Grants Working Group is a purely advisory body, members of the groups are not subject to the conflict of interest disclosure and disqualification laws of the Political Reform Act.
-(Health and Safety Code § 125290.50, subd. (e).)
-Nevertheless, CIRM has taken the unprecedented step of subjecting these advisory bodies to stringent conflict of interest requirements as reflected in section 100003.
-Pursuant to Proposition 71, this regulation is necessary to provide conflict of interest rules to members of scientific review committees, such as the Grants Working Group.
+Because the Treatment and Cures Accessibility and Affordability Working Group is a purely advisory body, members of the groups are not subject to the conflict of interest disclosure and disqualification laws of the Political Reform Act.
+(Health and Safety Code§ 125290.50, subd. (e).)
+Nevertheless, CIRM has taken the unprecedented step of subjecting these advisory bodies to stringent conflict of interest requirements as reflected in existing CIRM regulations, Title 17 Sections 100001-100005.
+Pursuant to Propositions 71 and 14, this regulation is necessary to provide conflict of interest rules to members of review committees, such as this working group.

 The success of the CIRM research program and its ability to maintain the confidence of the people of California depends critically upon the agency's ability to fund the highest quality research proposals, chosen without bias.
 Strong CIRM conflict of interest policies are thus essential.
-The proposed amendments strengthen the policy and make it clearer and easier to follow and understand
+The proposed amendments strengthen the policy and make it clearer and easier to follow and understand.